Darwin's Plantation: Evolution's Racist Roots by Ken Ham and A. Charles Ware

 Ham correctly notes that scientists used any number of ways to measure human racial groupings and rank them (head size, brain weight, etc.) in the late 19th and early 20th centuries.
 Hitler used those biological arguments to justify his genocides against the Jews, gypsies and everyone else he hated.

-Even the co-discoverer of DNA, Dr. James Watson weighs in with a bit of old-fashioned scientific racism: "There is no firm reason to anticipate that the intellectual capicities of peoples geographically seperated in their evolution should prove to have evolved identically.
+Even the co-discoverer of DNA, Dr. James Watson weighs in with a bit of old-fashioned scientific racism: "There is no firm reason to anticipate that the intellectual capacities of peoples geographically separated in their evolution should prove to have evolved identically.
 Our wanting to reserve equal powers of reason as some universal heritage of humanity will not be enough to make it so."
 (October 2007) (p.
 55) Search it - I typed in his name and got lots of articles about it.

 Science-based racism does exist because of this old line: "Figures don't lie but liars figure."
 Science generates lots of facts and figures and they can be twisted to say just about anything.